telerik/ajax-docs/controls/editor/functionality/dialogs/file-browser-dialogs/images.md

 The behavior of the Image Manager dialog is controlled by the following properties:

->note Starting from Q1 2012, the Image Manager has a new default thumbnail mode, which shows the files as icons in the central area of the dialog.
+>tip Starting from Q1 2012, the Image Manager has a new default thumbnail mode, which shows the files as icons in the central area of the dialog.
 The old grid mode can be restored by setting the ViewMode property to "Grid".

 |  **Property**  |  **Description**  |
 | ------ | ------ |